-As a threshold issue, before considering whether Xcel has made a sufficient evidentiary showing, the ALJ and the Commission should keep in mind that the witnesses provided by Xcel were generally unreliable.
-Each of the witnesses that Xcel presented to establish its prudence was flawed in some way, and the combination of those flaws indicates that Xcel's witnesses, as a group, did not provide reliable testimony in this matter.
+- 21. As a threshold issue, before considering whether Xcel has made a sufficient evidentiary showing, it is worth discussing the reliability of Xcel's witnesses.
+Each of the witnesses that Xcel presented to establish its prudence was flawed in some way, and the combination of those flaws indicates that Xcel's witnesses, as a group, did not provide reliable testimony in this matter. - 22.
 Initially, Mr. Sparby's testimony should be considered in light of Mr. Sparby's direct financial interest in the outcome of this case.
-While Mr. Sparby would not directly admit that he is paid a bonus, he did agree that some portion of his compensation is tied directly to the performance of Xcel Energy.
-In fact, Xcel's publicly available SEC filings indicate that Xcel awarded Mr. Sparby more than \$300,000 in "annual incentive pay," 55 which is intended to "motivate achievement of Xcel Energy's short-term operational and financial goals."
+While Mr. Sparby would not directly admit that he is paid a bonus, 55 he did agree that some portion of his compensation is tied directly to the performance of Xcel Energy.
+In fact, Xcel's publicly available SEC filings indicate that Xcel awarded Mr. Sparby more than \$300,000 in "annual incentive pay," 56 which is intended to "motivate achievement of Xcel Energy's short-term operational and financial goals."
 Mr. Sparby agreed during the evidentiary hearing that his compensation package from Xcel may be affected by the outcome of this case.
+58 - 23.
 In addition to the incentive pay Mr. Sparby receives from his "executive compensation program," he owns more than 120,000 shares of Xcel stock, and likely a significant number of unexercised options.
 In fact, SEC filings indicate that half of Mr. Sparby's annual compensation, like that of other Xcel executives, is made up of performance shares and units of common stock.
 As Mr. Sparby noted during the evidentiary hearing, "a significant disallowance," like the ones recommended by the OAG and the Department, "could affect Xcel Energy's financial performance," and, therefore, Mr. Sparby's personal finances.
-60 With all due
+With all due respect to Mr. Sparby, his financial interest in the outcome of this matter indicates that his testimony may be biased. - 24.
+On top of Mr. Sparby's financial interest in the outcome of this matter, the testimony that he provided is of even less evidentiary value given the fact that he was not directly responsible for or involved in the Monticello Project for a significant period of time during implementation.
+As Mr. O'Connor noted, the "majority [of the work] was done during the refueling outages" in 2009, 2011 and 2013.
+But from 2009 to 2011, Mr. Sparby was the Chief Financial Officer of

-&lt;sup>54 When asked if he was "paid a bonus," Mr. Sparby responded that he regarded his executive compensation program as "something different than a bonus," even though it is directly tied to the performance of the Company and is called "incentive pay."
+55 When asked if he was "paid a bonus," Mr. Sparby responded that he regarded his executive compensation program as "something different than a bonus," even though it is directly tied to the performance of the Company and is called "incentive pay."
 Tr.
 Evid.
 Hearing, Volume 1, at 22:21-23:6 (Sept.
 29, 2014) (Sparby).

-&lt;sup>55 Mr. Sparby did not clarify why he refused to agree that his incentive pay was a bonus.
+56 Mr. Sparby did not clarify why he refused to agree that his incentive pay was a bonus.

-&lt;sup>56 This information is drawn from Xcel Energy's most recent proxy filing which is publicly available on Xcel's website.
-The relevant portions of the proxy statement have been attached as Attachment A. Tr.
+This information is drawn from Xcel Energy's most recent proxy filing which is publicly available on Xcel's website.
+The relevant portions of the proxy statement have been attached as Attachment A.

+58 Tr.
 Evid.
 Hearing, Volume 1, at 24:7 (Sept.
 29, 2014) (Sparby).

-&lt;sup>58 Attachment A, at 31; see also Tr.
+59 Attachment A, at 31; see also Tr.
 Evid.
 Hearing, Volume 1, at 20:22-25 (Sept.
 29, 2014) (Sparby).

-&lt;sup>59 Attachment A, at 37.
+60 Attachment A, at 37.

-&lt;sup>60 Tr.
+61 Tr.
 Evid.
 Hearing, Volume 1, at 24:2-3 (Sept.
 29, 2014) (Sparby).